Rybec/pyRTOS/README.md

 ### Service Routines

 Service routines are OS extensions that run every OS loop.
 An OS loop occurs every time a task yields.
 Service routines have no priority mechanic, and they run in the order they are registered.
 Registered service routines are intended to be permanent.
 While it is possible to remove them, this is part of the OS implementation that may change without warning, and there is no formal mechanic for removing a service routine.
+Likewise, while service routines can technically be added from within tasks, it is generally better practice to add them in the main initialization code before calling `pyRTOS.start()`†.
+Starting service routines outside of the main initialization code may make performance problems related to the service routine extremely difficult to debug.

 Service routines are simple functions, which take no arguments and return nothing.
 Because they run every OS loop, service routines should be small and fast, much like ISRs in RTOSs that use real-time preemption.
 Normally, service routines should also be stateless.
 Service routines that need to communicate with tasks can be created with references to global `MessageQueue` or `Task` objects.
 As OS extensions, it is appropriate for service routines to call `Task.deliver()` to send tasks messages, however note that creating message objects is expensive.
 Sending lighter messages in `MessageQueue`s is cheaper, and future features may provide even better options.